Skip to main content

 Rule 4123:1-17-03 | Swinging scaffolds.

-(A) Swinging scaffold platforms shall be no less than twenty inches wide overall.
+(A) Swinging scaffold platforms shall be no less than eighteen inches (forty-six centimeters) wide overall.
 The platform shall be securely fastened to the hangers by U-bolts or by other equivalent means.

 (B) The hangers of swinging scaffolds shall be capable of sustaining four times the rated load.